Everglades National Park | SLOUGH SLOG WET WALK

 Slough Slog Wet Walk at Everglades National Park

-If you can’t make a Ranger-led tour, the Everglades National Park Institute offers a similar tour in the Royal Palm unit of the park.
-There is a fee for the tour, but they are held on a daily basis starting mid-September and continuing through the end of April.
+If you can’t make the limited-date NPS tour, the Everglades National Park Institute offers a similar tour in the Royal Palm unit of the park.
+There is a fee for the tour, but they are held twice a day, year-round.
 See the Institute’s Cypress Dome Wet Walk web page for more information and to make a reservation.
-(Note: the photos on this page were taken at Royal Palm, but at the time the National Park Service was conducting the tour, and it was called the Slough Slog Wet Walk.)

 Start of the Slough Slog Wet Walk, Everglades National Park